William Stanback: Montreal Alouettes (second stint)

 On December 14, 2020, it was announced that Stanback had re-signed with the Alouettes to a two-year contract.
 In 2021, he played in 12 regular season games in a shortened season, but still recorded a 1000-yard season after recording 193 carries for 1,176 yards and three touchdowns.
 He also tied a single-game career-high total for rushing yards after rushing 24 times for 203 yards and a touchdown against the Toronto Argonauts on October 22, 2021.
 At the end of the season, he was named the East Division's Most Outstanding Player.

 In 2022, Stanback suffered a broken ankle in the first game of the season and was placed on the six-game injured reserve list.
 He returned to practice on September 27, 2022, and played in the final four games remaining in the regular season.
 He played in five regular season games where he had 34 rush attempts for 153 yards and one touchdown in addition to six receptions for 61 yards and a touchdown.

 In the 2023 season, Stanback played in 14 regular season games where he had 147 carries for 800 yards and two touchdowns as well as 27 receptions for 241 yards and one receiving touchdown.
 He also played in both playoff games, including the East Final victory over the Toronto Argonauts, where the Alouettes qualified for their first Grey Cup appearance since 2010.
 In Stanback's first Grey Cup game, he had nine carries for 68 yards, including a 32-yard touchdown run in the first quarter, and won his first championship as the Alouettes defeated the Winnipeg Blue Bombers in the 110th Grey Cup game.
 As a pending free agent in the following off-season, Stanback was granted an early release on January 30, 2024.

 BC Lions

 On February 6, 2024, the BC Lions announced that they had signed Stanback to a one-year contract.
 In 2024, he played in 18 regular season games where he had 235 carries for 1,175 yards and three touchdowns along with 64 receptions for 413 yards and two touchdowns.
 Following the signing of James Butler, Stanback was released on January 9, 2025.

 Ottawa Redblacks

 On January 10, 2025, it was announced that Stanback had signed with the Ottawa Redblacks.
+Stanback split reps with Daniel Adeboboye for much of the year; while only seeing single digit rushing attempts in 12 out of 17 games played, Stanback still finished the season with over 900 yards from scrimmage and 5 total touchdowns.
+He became a free agent upon the expiry of his contract on February 10, 2026.